Isaiah George: Professional

 On September 13, 2023, the New York Islanders signed George to a three-year, entry-level contract.

-George began the 2024–25 season with the Islanders' AHL affiliate, the Bridgeport Islanders.
+George began the 2024–25 season with the Islanders' American Hockey League (AHL) affiliate, the Bridgeport Islanders (now the Hamilton Hammers).
 On November 5, 2024, he was recalled by the New York Islanders.
 Prior to being recalled, he recorded one goal and one assist in four games for the Bridgeport Islanders.
 Due to injuries to Islanders' defencemen Mike Reilly, Adam Pelech and Alexander Romanov, he made his NHL debut later that night in a game against the Pittsburgh Penguins.
 He played 15:41 in his debut, with four shifts in the first period, and 17 shifts between the second and third periods.
 He was elevated to the top pair with defensive partner Noah Dobson for his second NHL game.

-He scored the first goal of his professional NHL career on December 21, 2024 in an away game against the Toronto Maple Leafs, bringing the score to 4-2 in the third period for what was ultimately a 6-3 upset win for the Islanders.
+George scored his first NHL goal on December 21, in New York's 6–3 win against the Toronto Maple Leafs.